Tustin/PlayStationDiscord-Games/README.md

 **OR**

 1. Fork the repo
 2. Open `gengameformat.py` in your terminal/Python interpreter and follow the instructions when it tells you to.
-It automatically copies the correctly formatted games to the `games.txt` file, and all you need to do is copy the icon to the correct folder.
+This allows you to add and entry to the `games.txt` file and place the game's icon into the correct position with the correct name.

 ## Supported Games